If Society Falls, How Will You Feed Your Family? Here’s One Way …

 It’s free.
 It’s plentiful.
 And, it is a great way to recycle.
 After a world as we know it ending situation, compost is going to be a necessity and the one thing you are guaranteed to have available is human waste.

 Safety Of Human Waste In Compost Heaps

 This is a topic that will get people really fired up.
-After movies like “The Martian” and a society that is more environmentally conscientious, recycling everything, including human waste, has become very trendy.
+After survival movies like “The Martian” (does the Martian count as a survival movie?) and a society that is more environmentally conscientious, recycling everything, including human waste, has become very trendy.
 It is something referred to as humanure.
 The bacteria and other pathogens found in human waste need a certain temperature to thrive.
 Think about the meat you cook for dinner.
 If you were to eat raw chicken or hamburger, there is a pretty good chance you could get sick.
 If you cook the meat to a certain temperature, the nasty viruses are killed and the meat is safe to eat.
 This concept applies to human waste as well.